-London has a long track-record of welcoming refugees and asylum seekers from across the world.
-Currently, boroughs make a substantial collective contribution:

-- London boroughs spent £53.7 million in support of an estimated 2,881 households with NRPF (No Recourse to Public Funds) in 2016/17.
+- London has a long track-record of welcoming refugees and asylum seekers from across the world.
+Currently, boroughs make a substantial collective contribution: - London boroughs spent £53.7 million in support of an estimated 2,881 households with NRPF (No Recourse to Public Funds) in 2016/17.
 It is estimated that they supported around 3000 children from NRPF households. - 5,152 asylum seekers are currently in London, around quarter of the total in the UK.
-3,626 are in dispersal accommodation (also known as NASS accommodation). - Over 500 refugees have been resettled in London under the Vulnerable Persons Resettlement Scheme (VPRS), the scheme for refugees fleeing the Syrian conflict. - There are currently roughly 1500 UASCs (Unaccompanied Asylum Seeking Children) in London, a quarter of the overall population in England. - Research by ADCS (The Association of Directors of Children's Services), London Councils, and others have consistently shown that government funding for UASCs only covers in the region of half of the costs of caring for them a shortfall of around £25,000-£35,000 per year per UASC child. - London Councils' research found that, in 2016/17, 19 London boroughs reported a cumulative funding pressure of £19 million as a result of having to deliver unfunded responsibilities for UASCs.

-As of December 2018, 24 boroughs report that they are caring for more UASCs than 0.07% of their total child population - the threshold above which central government considers the pressure upon local authorities to be unreasonable.
+3,626 are in dispersal accommodation (also known as NASS accommodation). - Over 500 refugees have been resettled in London under the Vulnerable Persons Resettlement Scheme (VPRS), the scheme for refugees fleeing the Syrian conflict. - There are currently roughly 1500 UASCs (Unaccompanied Asylum Seeking Children) in London, a quarter of the overall population in England. - Research by ADCS (The Association of Directors of Children's Services), London Councils, and others have consistently shown that government funding for UASCs only covers in the region of half of the costs of caring for them a shortfall of around £25,000-£35,000 per year per UASC child. - London Councils' research found that, in 2016/17, 19 London boroughs reported a cumulative funding pressure of £19 million as a result of having to deliver unfunded responsibilities for UASCs. - The number of UASC care leavers is likely to be similar to or above the number of UASC, and will represent another significant financial pressure on London local government. - 8.
+As of February 2019, all but 3 London local authorities reported that they were caring for more UASCs than 0.07% of their total child population the threshold above which central government considers the pressure upon local authorities to be unreasonable. - 9.
+This system is different and distinct to the approach taken with regard to adult asylum seekers (and children in families).
+In that case, the Home Office oversees a national system of dispersal - unlike UASC, dispersal and accommodation of adult asylum seekers is undertaken by independent contractors covering the regions of England, with London dispersal undertaken by Clearsprings Ready Homes.
+In London, the impact of asylum dispersal has grown substantially in the last couple of years due to rapidly rising numbers.
+The number of adult asylum seekers in dispersed accommodation in London is estimated to be between 3,500 and 4,000.
+However, dispersal across London is uneven and has tended to focus the more significant numbers on a minority of boroughs.